olta-art/olta.js/README.md

 })

 ```
+## Retrieve active wallet address

+To retrieve the current wallet address stored in the project state (which you might want for displaying the wallet that created the current interaction), you can use the `getActiveWalletAddress` function.

 ## Delete A Document

 To delete a document from a given collection, you can use the `deleteDoc` function.